RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 ## Indecency

-Just as we get comfortable with the notion of categories, and the notion that speech is either protected or unprotected, along comes a category of speech the FCC wishes to REGULATE.
+Just as we get comfortable with the notion of categories, and the notion that speech is either protected or unprotected, along comes a category of speech the Federal Commmunications Commission wishes to REGULATE.

 Please read these two cases in their entirety.
 Keep your eye on the ball: Is George Carlin's speech protected speech?
 When Bono says, "This is really really fucking brilliant" during a prime time TV broadcast at the 2003 Golden Globe awards, is that obscene?